-All Revenues will be deposited daily, as near as practicable, with the Trustee or in the name of the Trustee with a depositary or depositaries designated by the Commission and approved by the Trustee, to the credit of the Revenue Fund.
-The moneys in the Revenue Fund are to be held by the Trustee in trust and applied in accordance with the Senior Indenture.
+All Commission Payments will be deposited with the Trustee or in the name of the Trustee with a depositary or depositaries designated by the Commission and approved by the Trustee, to the credit of the Commission Payments Fund created under the Subordinate Indenture (the "Commission Payments Fund").
+The monies in the Commission Payments Fund are to be held by the Trustee in trust and applied in accordance with the Subordinate Indenture.

-Except as otherwise provided in the Senior Indenture, transfers from the Revenue Fund shall be made to the following funds and in the following order of priority:
+Except as otherwise provided in the Subordinate Indenture, transfers from the Commission Payments Fund shall be made to the following funds and in the following order of priority:

-- (a) Rebate Fund;
+- (a) Rebate Fund:

-- (b) Operating Account;
+- (b) Administrative Expenses Fund;

-- (c) Debt Service Fund;
+- (c) Revenue Bonds Account of the Debt Service Fund;

-- (d) Reserve Maintenance Fund;
+- (d) Special Revenue Bonds Account of the Debt Service Fund;

-- (e) Debt Service Reserve Fund, if applicable; and
+- (e) Debt Service Reserve Fund, if applicable;

+- (f) Motor License Fund Repayment Fund; and

-- (f) General Reserve Fund.
+- (g) Residual Fund.